cjhdev/flora/readme.md

 Duplicate messages are expected if a LoRaWAN device is within range of multiple gateways.
-It is desirable for a LoRaWAN Network Server to receive all duplicates in order to work out which gateway should be used if a response message is to be sent back to the device.
+It is desirable for a LoRaWAN Network Server to receive all duplicates in order to work out which gateway should be used for a reply message.

 With that in mind, the simplified diagram below shows the flow of receiving an original frame, receiving duplicates, and finalisation